 An official website of the European Union.
 See all European Institutions

 The EU and Canada enjoy a vibrant strategic partnership built on effective multilateralism, a progressive international policy agenda and inclusive trade.
 New political opportunities under the Strategic Partnership Agreement (SPA) and new trade opportunities under the Comprehensive Economic and Trade Agreement (CETA) have brought Canada and the EU closer than ever, a close friendship and a reliable partnership further enhanced by the current geopolitical environment.
-2019 will offer plenty of opportunities to communicate on the success of EU-Canada relations, including the upcoming EU-Canada Summit, the second Foreign Women Ministers Meeting, the Joint Ministerial Meeting and the second Joint CETA Committee Meeting, in addition to regular high-level dialogues.
+The 17th Canada-European Union Summit, which took place between 17 and 18 July 2019 in Montreal, offered a great opportunity to highlight the success of EU-Canada relations.
+Read Joint Declaration here.

 Working together on these issues of shared interest and responsibility, the EU holds regular consultations with Canada, including Summits between the Canadian Prime Minister and the Presidents of the European Council and the European Commission, ministerial consultations and dialogues of the Political Directors.
 Additionally, there are ongoing specific consultations on regional and global issues ranging from energy, environment and climate change to non-proliferation, defence and security matters.

 Canada also participates in the EU’s civilian missions and military operations under the Common Security and Defence Policy, for example in the Balkans, Ukraine and the Middle East.
 Additionally, Canada and the EU join forces on electoral observation missions.